 If you are looking for top places to photograph in Ghent, here are a few:

-- Patershol area of Gent is famous as a vibrant and fashionable area.
-It has the most comfortable and delicious cafes and restaurants, which makes it more stunning.
+• Patershol area of Gent is famous for being a vibrant and fashionable area.
+It has the best and most delicious cafes and restaurants, which makes it appealing.

 Getting to and around Ghent

 Ghent is Belgium’s third-largest city.
 Ghent is easy to access from Brussels, Antwerp, and Bruges by train.
-It is located thirty minutes from Bruxelles-Midi Station and one hour from Antwerp Antwerpen-Central station.
+It is located thirty minutes from Bruxelles-Midi Station and one hour from Antwerp Antwerp-Central Station.

 Ghent has two railway stations: Gent-Sint-Pieters and Gent-Dampoort.
 There are train connections to the main station Gent-Sint-Pieters from all Belgian cities.